 Advice and Guidance

-When you want to make an application, you should read our application validation guidance.
+When you want to make an application, you should read our planning application guidance.
 You will also need to take into account our planning policy and Local Development Framework.
-You may also find it useful to know whether there are any Heritage Assets or protected trees that will need to be taken into account in putting together your proposal.
+It may also be useful to find out if your site is affected by any Heritage Assets or protected trees such as:

 If you wish to build a new or make changes to an existing building, you will also need to contact Building Regulations.